BenjaminGuzman/SpineWare/README.md

 - **Help to bring SpineWare to Windows and MacOS**: We love free software and mainly use GNU/Linux to run and test SpineWare, but we believe is part of the freedom of the user to choose what software to use and in which platform.
 A great advantage is that SpineWare is written in Java.
-- **Translations**: Currently SpineWare is available only in 1 language: English.
+- **Translations**: Currently SpineWare is available only in 2 language: English and Spanish.
 It'd be great if you contribute with translations of the [messages.properties](src/main/resources/bundles)
 - **Ideas & code**: I (Benjamín Guzmán) wrote SpineWare according to my needs as developer, but maybe you've some other needs & ideas, you can contribute with that and even modify the source code to make it a reality.